One (Creed song): Music and lyrics

 "One" features a catchy and upbeat tone and was considered by the band to be a departure from their sound compared to other songs on My Own Prison.
-The song decries racial tensions in modern society and "discrimination now on both sides" which cause "seeds of hate [to] blossom further."
-The song specifically denounces calls that affirmative action "may be justified" as causing a "sliding further into regression."
-Instead, the song suggests that "the goal is to be unified" and therefore "why hold down one to raise another."
+The song decries racial tensions in modern society and "discrimination now on both sides" which causes "seeds of hate [to] blossom further."
+The song suggests that "the goal is to be unified" and therefore "why hold down one to raise another?"
 To move on, we must realize that "the only way is one" because "all we want is unity" and "in the end we meet our fate together."

 Release and reception

 "One" was the fourth and final promotional single issued from the band's debut album, and was the only single to not have a music video.
 Because Creed's singles were not initially sold in the United States, they were ineligible for the US Billboard Hot 100.
 However, by the time "One" was released, that restriction was lifted, and the song became Creed's first song that charted on the Billboard Hot 100, charting at number 70.

 "One" also managed to peak at number 49 on the US Billboard Hot 100 Airplay chart in April 1999, and also reached the number two spot on both the Mainstream Rock Tracks and the Modern Rock Tracks.
 On the former chart, it was ranked the number one track of 1999, despite its number two peak position.
 The song also helped Creed win their first and only Top Rock Single of the Year at the 1999 Billboard Music Awards.